Allu Arjun Gives Shoutout For Daughter As She Dubs For 'Shaakuntalam' | Glamsham

-Hyderabad, Jan 18 (IANS) Even after breaking out on the pan-India scene with ‘Pushpa – The Rise’, Allu Arjun never fails to take time off for his loved ones, and is particularly good at pampering his son Allu Ayaan and daughter Allu Arha.
+Even after breaking out on the pan-India scene with ‘Pushpa – The Rise’, Allu Arjun never fails to take time off for his loved ones and is particularly good at pampering his son Allu Ayaan and daughter Allu Arha.

 The star and doting father is now rooting for his daughter’s first appearance on the silver screen.
 Allu Arjun’s little daughter Arha will be making her screen debut in in the Samantha Ruth Prabhu-starrer ‘Shaakuntalam’.